NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

-- __cuda__: Flag to specify the CUDA path.
-The default value is `/usr/local/cuda`.
+- __binary_tarball__: Path to NVSHMEM binary tarball relative to the build context.
+The default value is empty.
+Either this parameter or `tarball` must be specified.

 - __environment__: Boolean flag to specify whether the environment (`CPATH`, `LIBRARY_PATH`, and `PATH`) should be modified to include NVSHMEM.
 The default is True.

+- __gdrcopy__: Flag to specify the path to the GDRCOPY installation.
+The default is empty.

 - __hydra__: Boolean flag to specify whether the Hydra process launcher should be installed.
 If True, adds `automake` to the list of OS packages.
-The default is True.
+The default is False.

 - __make_variables__: List of environment variables and values, in `A=B` format, to set when building NVSHMEM.
 The default is an empty